factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/atomicity/spring-transactional-projections.md

 {{% / alert %}}

+### Supported databases

+The lease is timed by the **database's** clock, not by the clock of the instance that holds it, so instances whose clocks drift apart cannot outlive each other's lease.
+That is ShedLock's `usingDbTime()`, and Factus switches it on unconditionally.
+ShedLock 7.10.0 ships those statements
+for:

+- PostgreSQL (and CockroachDB, which reports itself as PostgreSQL)
+- MySQL and MariaDB
+- Oracle
+- Microsoft SQL Server
+- DB2
+- H2 and HSQLDB

+Every other database fails on the first attempt to acquire a token, with a `LockException` that says so.
+ShedLock reads the product from the JDBC metadata of the first connection it gets and treats a product it could not read as unsupported, so the same error can also mean the database was unreachable at that very moment.

 ### Lease semantics

 The write token is a lease, not a permanent lock.
 It is held for 60 seconds and renewed in the